Economic Development 4th Edition

 Test Bank

 Part I. Principles and Concepts of Development: 1.
-Introduction; 2.
-The meaning and measurement of economic development; 3.
+How the other two-thirds live; 2.
+What is Economic Development?; 3.
 Economic development in historical perspective; 4.
 Characteristics and institutions of developing countries; 5.
 Theories of economic development; Part II.
 Poverty Alleviation and Income Distribution: 6.
 Poverty, malnutrition, and income inequality; 7.
 Rural poverty and agricultural transformation; Part III.
 Factors of Growth: 8.
 Population and development; 9.
 Employment, migration and urbanization; 10.
 Education, health, and human capital; 11.
 Capital formation, investment choice, information technology, and technical progress; 12.
 Entrepreneurship, organization, and innovation; 13.
-Natural resources and the environment: toward sustainable development; Part IV.
+Is Economic Growth Sustainable?
+Natural Resources and the Environment; Part IV.
 The Macroeconomics and International Economics of Development: 14.
 Monetary, fiscal, and incomes policy, and inflation; 15.
 Balance of payments, aid, and foreign investment; 16.
 The external debt and financial crises; 17.
 International trade; Part V. Development Strategies: 18.
-Development planning and policy-making: the state and the market; 19.
-Stabilization, adjustment, reform, and privatization.
+The transition to liberalization and economic reform: Eastern Europe, the Former Soviet Union, and China; 19.
+Stabilization, adjustment, and reform, and privatization

 For questions or comments about this web site, send mail to nafwayne@ksu.edu with Development in the subject line.